mattermost/docs/source/install/mattermost-omnibus.rst

 .. note::
   Plugin uploads, local mode and HTTPS are enabled by default.
 These settings are modified in the ``yaml`` file as described below.

-With Mattermost Omnibus, the ``config.json`` file no longer exists as Omnibus has its own configuration file located in ``/etc/mattermost/mmomni.yml``.
+With Mattermost Omnibus, the ``config.json`` file is no longer used as `Omnibus stores the Mattermost configuration in the database <https://docs.mattermost.com/administration/config-in-database.html>`__.
+The Omnibus platform itself requires of a configuration of its own, that is stored in ``/etc/mattermost/mmomni.yml``.
 This file contains the data that Omnibus needs to configure the platform and connect all the services together.
-So you’ll need to use mmctl to make changes to your Mattermost server configuration using ``mmctl config edit``.
-If you wish to manage your server locally, you may want to enable local mode for mmctl.
+So you’ll need to use mmctl to make changes to your Mattermost server configuration using ``mmctl --local config edit``.

 For Omnibus to work properly, there are some configuration parameters that are fixed and cannot be changed through the web interface - for example, the port that Mattermost uses to run.
 Other parameters need to be configured directly in the ``mmomni.yml`` file instead of in the Mattermost web interface or the configuration.